 Fireguard Charts: These charts will be provided in your arrival packets.
 They can be posted on the campsite bulletin board.
-The Fire Warden should sign off on this chart each day.
+The fire warden should sign off on this chart each day that the campsite has been cleared of potential fire hazards and that all necessary safety measures are in place.